-The Business Library, an academic library embedded within the Darla Moore School of Business at the University of South Carolina, provides access to numerous electronic business databases and specialized reference services.
+The Business Library, an academic library embedded within the Thomas Cooper Library and the Darla Moore School of Business at the University of South Carolina, provides access to numerous electronic business databases and specialized reference services.
 A complete listing of our electronic business databases may be found here.

 RESOURCES & SERVICES